 Young Puppies

-After the first 4 weeks, most young Pomeranian puppies are curious, playful, and eager to learn.
+After the first four weeks of their lives, most young Pomeranian puppies are curious, playful, and eager to learn.
 They are quickly learning the difference between humans and their littermates, and they are pesky little cuties at any age.

-After 2 months, many Pomeranian puppies are adopted into homes.
+After two to three months, many Pomeranian puppies are adopted into homes.
 It is important that they are properly socialized, both with humans and other dogs, as this breed is easily fearful and traumatized.
-They enjoy playing and eating solid foods at this time as well.
+However, at this age, they are completely weaned from their mother and enjoy playing and interacting with humans.

 Adult Pomeranians

 Adult Pomeranians are adults after they have reached sexual maturity.
-Given the size of this toy breed, Pomeranians often reach this point between 8 to 12 months of age.
-Toy dog breeds reach adulthood much faster than larger breeds of dogs.
+Given the size of this toy breed, Pomeranians often reach this point between eight and 12 months of age, as toy dog breeds reach adulthood much faster than larger breeds of dogs.

-Your Pomeranian will likely mellow out after the age of six or seven years old.
-This is a more senior dog age for the majority of dog breeds, though Pomeranians will often live another six or seven years without any medical issues.
+Your Pomeranian will likely mellow out after the age of seven years old.
+This is the start of the senior dog age for a Pomeranian, and it is sooner than the majority of dog breeds, though Pomeranians will often live another six or seven years without any medical issues.

 How to Extend the Life of Your Pet Pomeranian